 You are welcome to bring your own refreshments on board, but keep in mind that alcoholic beverages are strictly prohibited.

 We recommend you purchase drinks after passing through the airport security check, as 100mL limits still apply to liquids in hand luggage at the security screening.

 Between North America and Iceland:

 Saga Shop is temporarily unavailable on all flights.

 Yes.
-Food and drink service in the Saga Lounge has been limited to ensure the safety and well-being of our visitors and staff.
+Food service in the Saga Lounge has been limited to ensure the safety and well-being of our visitors and staff.

 Fresh food items are no longer served, but drinks remain as normal.
 Snacks and candy are offered, and we recommend passengers take snacks with them from the Saga Lounge on their flight.

 Passengers should also expect changes in the lounges that we partner with in destination airports.
 Some are either closed at the present time, or have limited service.